 Sondra Oster Baras was born and raised in Cleveland, Ohio in an Orthodox Jewish home.
-She was educated at the Hebrew Academy of Cleveland, a religious all-day school sponsored by the Cleveland Jewish community.
-Upon graduation from high school, Sondra studied religious studies at the Jerusalem College for Women in Israel.
+She was educated at a Jewish school through high school and upon graduation, studied Bible at the Jerusalem College for Women in Israel.
 She completed her B.A. in history and English at Barnard College (Columbia University) and obtained her J.D. at Columbia University’s School of Law.
 In 1984, after practicing law in New York for a short time, Sondra moved to Israel.
 Sondra continued her legal career in Israel, after being accepted to the Israeli bar.

-In 1985, the Baras’ joined Neve Aliza, a group of North American Orthodox Jews that were building a new neighborhood in the small Samarian town of Karnei Shomron.
-Sondra soon became an active member of the governing board of the group and moved into the new neighborhood in 1987.
-Shortly thereafter, the first Intifada began, and Ms. Baras was drawn into activities advocating for the settlement movement.
+In 1985, Sondra became an active member of the governing board of a group that was establishing a new neighborhood in Samaria, where she moved with her family in 1987.
+Shortly thereafter, the first Intifada began, and Baras was drawn into activities advocating for the settlement movement.
 Since then, Baras has been an active spokesperson for the communities of Judea and Samaria.

 Baras founded CFOIC Heartland in 1998, after working with a Christian family initiative to connect Christians with Judea and Samaria since 1995.
 From 1998 until her retirement in 2023, Sondra was the director of the Israel office, heading up the activities of CFOIC Heartland world-wide.